ADD NV Privacy Statement

 If you have a complaint about the exercise of your rights, ADD Complaints Management will be happy to look into it.

 - ADD Complaints Management, Industrieweg 1, 3001 Heverlee

-- via ADD's digital channels, including its website at https://www.add.be/en – Contact – Contactformulier
+- Via ADD's digital channels, including its website at www.add.be – Contact – Direct contact

-If you would like more information or if you do not agree with the standpoint adopted by ADD, be sure to visit the website of the Belgian Data Protection Authority at https://www.dataprotectionauthority.be/.
-You can also lodge complaints there.
+If you would like more information or if you do not agree with ADD’s point of view, be sure to visit the website of the Belgian Data Protection Authority, www.dataprotectionauthority.be.
+You can also ask a question and/or lodge a complaint there.